itkinside/itkconfig/README.md

 * Use the same methods as when demarshalling JSON-files, just define your configuration struct with your wanted types and let ITKconfig take care of the rest.
-* Source code is simple and about 100 lines, this makes it easy to understand the flow and also to make changes if you like.
+* Source code is simple and short, which makes it easy to understand the flow of the program, but also make changes to the library if you like.

 ## Example configuration file